Statutes for the International Association for Statistical Education

 5.3 Subject to art.
 5.2, the meetings of the General Assembly shall be held at such times and places as the Executive Committee may decide.

-5.5 Each individual and each honorary member is allowed to have one vote.
+5.6 Each individual, each honorary member, and a representative from each institutional member is allowed to have one vote.
 Proxy voting is not allowed.

-5.6 The decisions of the General Assembly shall be made by a majority of the votes cast at a meeting or by mail except as otherwise stated by the statues.
+5.7 The decisions of the General Assembly shall be made by a majority of the votes cast at a meeting, by mail or electronically except as otherwise stated by the statues.

 6. The Executive Committee